rafaelnduarte/Analysis_of_Violence_in_Rio_de_Janeiro/README.md

 In my latest project, I've analyzed the data available on crime in Rio, with the objective of better understanding the situation of the city.

-If you want to learn more about this astonishing city, make sure to check out my project on the link below:
+If you want to learn more about this astonishing city, make sure to check out my project and let me know what you think!